-From its solar programs, the Delaware SEU has stimulated enough energy generation to power the annual electricity needs of nearly 3,600 households en-The SEU rebate programs, throughout tirely by solar power and it has offset their lifetime, will realize energy sav- emissions comparable to 1.4% of the ings of 1,139,157 MMBTU and emis- state's 2010 emissions.
-An additional sions savings of about 122 thousand impact is the scaling of the Delaware metric tons of CO2.
-These energy sav- solar market to the point where its inings are equivalent to the annual en- stalled capacity ranks seventh among ergy consumption of 5,230 households. states in the U.S. on a per capita basis Similarly, the emission savings repre- (at about 40 W_p/person).
-On a solar non- capacity per unit area basis, Delaware now rivals Germany in its installed capacity because of the successful use of ergy utility, the SEU model pursues a fundamental shift in energy governance built around local and communitybased energy discourse.
-Based on a new economics of energy savings and renewable energy benefits, the SEU model matches energy supply to actual energy needs.
-Initial results of the Delaware SEU demonstrate the potential of the SEU model to offer a pathway towards a New Energy Economy.
+From its solar programs, the Delaware SEU has stimulated enough energy generation to power the annual electricity needs of nearly 3,600 households entirely by solar power and it has offset emissions comparable to 1.4% of the state's 2010 emissions.
+An additional impact is the scaling of the Delaware solar market to the point where its installed capacity ranks seventh among states in the U.S. on a per capita basis (at about 40 Wp/person).
+On a solar capacity per unit area basis, Delaware now rivals Germany in its installed capacity because of the successful use of market-based program development of the technology and industry.